 We are pumpkin crazy this season – and for good reason.
 Pumpkin ticks all the boxes.
 It stores extremely well, can be used in so many different ways to minimise waste and most importantly, pumpkin means business when it comes to comfort food.
 You’re spoilt for choice when it comes to cooking with pumpkin.

-Pumpkin flesh and it’s skin, pumpkin seeds and pumpkin flowers are all edible.
+Pumpkin flesh and its skin, pumpkin seeds and pumpkin flowers are all edible.
 Pumpkin flowers can be prepared in a similar way to zucchini flowers, deep fried and ricotta filled and the accompanying leaves are commonly used in Asian culture for curries and soups.

 When it comes to cooking with pumpkin, it’s great to have a guide, as the flesh of some pumpkins is too moist to be roasted and some, too dry.
 It’s also important to note that depending on the region or country, the types of pumpkins available are very different.

 In Australia – these are the pumpkins that we have access to.
 When it comes to cooking with pumpkin, each has its own characteristics and purpose in the kitchen:

 The Queensland Blue pumpkin is a large variety with a grey/blue skin and golden flesh.
 It ranges from 2-5kg.
 The Queensland Blue is a dry variety making it great for baking and boiling

 The Butternut Pumpkin has light orange skin with an oblong shape.
 It’s very narrow, making it easy to cut.
 The Butternut is a great variety for roasting and does not need to be peeled.